micmejia/bible-dump/NKJV/Ezekiel/Ezek 34.md

 And they shall no longer be a prey for the nations, nor shall beasts of the land devour them; but they shall dwell safely, and no one shall make _them_ afraid.

 ###### 29
-I will raise up for them a garden[^d] of renown, and they shall no longer be consumed with hunger in the land, nor bear the shame of the Gentiles anymore.
+I will raise up for them a garden of renown, and they shall no longer be consumed with hunger in the land, nor bear the shame of the Gentiles anymore.

 ###### 30
 Thus they shall know that I, the Lord their God, _am_ with them, and they, the house of Israel, _are_ My people," says the Lord God.'